The Goldman bracket characterizes homeomorphisms between non-compact surfaces: Background

 \subsection{Intersections and geodesics}

 A very useful classical result on surfaces relates pairwise and mutual intersections.
-This can be conveniently formulated in terms of hyperbolic metrics on surfaces (one can define this purely topologically but the definition is a bit more complicated).
+This can be conveniently formulated in terms of hyperbolic metrics on surfaces (one can define this purely topologically, but the definition is a bit more complicated).

-Recall that every surface $\Sigma$ without boundary admits a complete hyperbolic metric.
-Similarly, every compact surface $\Sigma$ with boundary admits a hyperbolic metric with geodesic boundary.
+Recall that except sphere and torus, every compact surface $\Sigma$ without boundary admits a complete hyperbolic metric.
+Similarly, every compact surface $\Sigma$ with boundary admits a hyperbolic metric with geodesic boundary if it has negative Euler characteristic.
 Assume that such a metric has been fixed.
 Then the following holds.

 \begin{lemma} Let $\Sigma$ be a surface with a hyperbolic metric \begin{enumerate} \item Every non-trivial homotopy class of curves in $\Sigma$ contains a unique geodesic representative. \item Every homotopically non-trivial simple closed curve $\alpha$ in $\Sigma$ is ambient isotopic to a simple geodesic. \item If two homotopy classes of curves in $\Sigma$ have representatives that are disjoint, then their geodesic representatives are disjoint. \end{enumerate} \end{lemma}